dotworkers/dotslots-suite/README.md

-# dotslots-suite
-DotSlots Suite project
+# DotSlots Suite

+This repository contains the documentation for the integration of DotSlots Suite API.

+To access the documentation click on [this link](https://github.com/dotworkers/dotslots-suite/wiki).